The Brooklyn Bridge Park Kayaking Program

-View Brooklyn Bridge Park Boathouse in a larger map
+About the Brooklyn Bridge Park Boathouse

 Over the past few summers, volunteers from several local boating groups (including the Downtown Boathouse, Village Community Boathouse, Gowanus Dredgers, LIC Boathouse, Red Hook Boathouse, and Sebago Canoe Club), helped pioneer public walk-up paddling and rowing in DUMBO Cove.
 It proved immensely popular, with at times up to 100 people waiting in line to get on the water.

-Since the opening of the incredible new Brooklyn Bridge Park just to the south of DUMBO Cove and the Brooklyn Bridge, we have expanded the walk-up program considerably over the past three years, while laying plans for an even more ambitious range of paddling activities in the future.
+Since the opening of the incredible new Brooklyn Bridge Park just to the south of DUMBO Cove and the Brooklyn Bridge, we have expanded the walk-up program considerably over the past three years, while also laying plans for an even more ambitious range of paddling activities in the future.

-The Brooklyn Bridge Park Boathouse, Inc. Board of Directors
+Current Brooklyn Bridge Park Boathouse, Inc. Board of Directors

 Charlie O'Donnell, Chair